odipar/spread/README.md

 But remember that the trace of  `fib(n)` grows exponentially with `n`.
 So how is it possible to get such a low memory bound of `O(n*log(n))`?
 ### Exponential Data Structures
-To get an idea of how to reach that bound we need to first consider the following simple example
+To get an idea of how to reach that bound we need to first consider the following simple example:
 ```scala
   def concat(x: List[Any], y: List[Any]): List[Any] = List(x,y)
   def size(x: List[Any]): Int= x match {